-3.1.1 Terasen Gas Companies
+3.1.1 FortisBC Energy Companies

-The Regulated Gas Utilities - Canadian segment comprises the natural gas transmission and distribution business of the Terasen Gas companies.
+The Regulated Gas Utilities - Canadian segment comprises the natural gas T&D business of the FortisBC Energy companies.

-TGI is the largest distributor of natural gas in British Columbia, serving more than 846,000 residential, commercial and industrial customers in a service area that extends from Vancouver to the Fraser Valley and the interior of British Columbia.
+FEI is the largest distributor of natural gas in British Columbia, serving approximately 852,000 customers in more than 100 communities.
+Major areas served by FEI are Greater Vancouver, the Fraser Valley and the Thompson, Okanagan, Kootenay and North Central Interior regions of British Columbia.

-TGVI owns and operates the natural gas transmission pipeline from the Greater Vancouver area across the Georgia Strait to Vancouver Island, and the distribution system on Vancouver Island and along the Sunshine Coast of British Columbia, serving more than 100,000 residential, commercial and industrial customers.
+FEVI owns and operates the natural gas transmission pipeline from the Greater Vancouver area across the Georgia Strait to Vancouver Island, and serves more than 102,000 customers on Vancouver Island and along the Sunshine Coast of British Columbia.